havesomepham/SheInnovates2023/README.md

 ## Installation
 1. Clone this repository to your local machine
-2. Run `pip3 install -r requirements.txt` in the directory containing this repo
+2. Run `pip3 install -r requirements.txt` in the directory of this repo
-3. Run `python3 hands.py` in a terminal
+3. Run `python3 hands.py` in the directory of this repo

 ## Presentation